Welcome to today's edition of the Rush 24-7 podcast.

 He doesn't need the debate.

-That means a lot of the debate will be about beating up Ted Cruz, and Trump does best, like most candidates when he's acting from his heart and his gut.
+And Trump does best, like most candidates, when he's acting from his heart and his gut.

 And he was insulted by Fox News and doesn't want to be part of their debate.

-Since then, I've heard people, I was talking to one of the smartest people I know covers politics who said this could be a big mistake.
+Since then, I've heard people, I was talking to one of the smartest people I know and covers politics who said this could be a big mistake.

 I'm not convinced that this is a mistake.

-Iowans, I think, might, under other circumstances, mind.
+Iowans, I think, might under other circumstances, mind.

 Did you hear that?

-Mark Halpern came out supporting Trump.
+Mark Halperin came out supporting Trump.

 Did you hear that?